vjeantet/bitfan/docs/content/inputs/http.md

 +++
 title = "http"
-description = "HTTPPoller allows you to call an HTTP Endpoint, decode the output of it into an event" weight = 10
+description = "HTTPPoller allows you to call an HTTP Endpoint, decode the output into an event" weight = 10
 +++